Measurement of the jet mass in hadronic decays of boosted W bosons at 13 TeV and extraction of the W boson mass: Unfolding

 The best fit values of the parameters of interest $\vec{\mu}$ are obtained by minimizing the negative log-likelihood function

 where $n_i$ is the total number of events in data in bin $i$ at the detector level and $P(n_i, y_i)$ refers to the Poisson distribution.

 We include all bins in \msd and \pt in the fit, where each bin is split into pass and fail regions from the jet substructure tagger requirements.
 The fit is performed in all four eras of data-taking simultaneously by using the product of the individual likelihoods with one common set of parameters of interest.
 We measure one signal strength modifier $\mu_j$ per particle-level bin $j$, which scales the prediction in each particle-level bin to obtain the measured cross sections.

-The regularization of the multidimensional distribution is performed using Tikhonov regularization~\cite{Tikhonov1963}.
+The regularization of the multidimensional distribution is performed using Tikhonov regularization~\cite{Tikhonov1963}, adding a penalty term with a strength parameter $\tau$ to the negative log-likelihood function.
+We choose a regularization strength parameter $\tau=0.59$ by minimizing an average global correlation coefficient which was found to vary only mildly (by 0.5\%) over a wide range ($0.1<\tau<2$) of the regularization strength parameter.
+Regularization is necessary to obtain accurate measurements in the lowest and highest particle-level \msd bins, where acceptance is low and backgrounds are more dominant.

 To estimate the bias and over- or under-coverage introduced by the regularization, a series of tests is performed using pseudo-data in the fit instead of collision data.
 Replacing data with signal simulation yields perfect closure with the expectation.
 To test the model against statistical fluctuations in the pseudo-data, the pseudo-data are perturbed by generating 500 toy data sets.
 We then compute the pull distribution of the maximum likelihood estimators $\hat{\mu}_j$ of the signal strength modifiers.
 The mean of the distribution of pulls is consistent with zero within one standard deviation.
 To further test for biases introduced by the regularization, the same tests are performed using statistically independent pseudo-data, yielding the same conclusions.